1910 Australian federal election

 The 1910 Australian federal election was held in Australia on 13 April 1910.
 All 75 seats in the House of Representatives, and 18 of the 36 seats in the Senate were up for election.
-The incumbent Commonwealth Liberal Party (the result of a merger between the Protectionist Party and the Anti-Socialist Party) led by Prime Minister Alfred Deakin was defeated by the opposition Labour Party, led by Andrew Fisher.
+The incumbent Liberal Party (formed by the fusion of the Protectionist Party and the Anti-Socialist Party in 1909) led by Prime Minister Alfred Deakin was defeated by the opposition Australian Labor Party (ALP) led by Andrew Fisher.